Subaru Forester SUV review

 - Conservative styling

 The Subaru Forester is a tough SUV with standard four-wheel drive that's known for its solid build quality and dependability.
-And while its boxy looks might not have changed much, this new model has an all-new platform - shared with the Subaru Impreza and XV - promising improved road manners, lower running costs and more interior space.
+And while its boxy looks might not have changed much, the latest model now shares its underpinnings with the Subaru Impreza and XV – promising improved road manners, lower running costs and more interior space.
+A recent facelift has also improved the Forester’s interior technology to help it compete in a tough corner of the market.

 Forester spotters will need to be on top form, because an upright and angular nose, new rear lights and a black strip across the tailgate are about the extent of its new design cues.
-It's also slightly longer and wider, so there's plentiful knee room inside and its maximum luggage capacity (1,779 litres) now beats the rival Toyota RAV4.
+Even for its mid-life facelift, Subaru only introduced the subtlest of tweaks to its grille, front fog lights and paint palette.
+The latest generation is also slightly longer and wider, so there's plentiful knee room inside and its maximum luggage capacity (1,779 litres) beats the rival Toyota RAV4.

-Its interior is a vast improvement over the outgoing model, and while it's still not up to Audi Q3 standards, it can now fend off the Toyota and Mitsubishi Outlander for quality.
-Some of the latest features like digital instruments are missing, but the infotainment display has Apple CarPlay and Android Auto compatibility if you prefer your phone’s interface over Subaru’s ‘Starlink’ system.
+Its interior is a vast improvement over the outgoing model, and while it's still not up to Audi Q3 standards, it now has more showroom appeal.
+Some of the latest features like digital instruments are missing, but the infotainment display has Apple CarPlay and Android Auto compatibility if you prefer your phone’s interface over Subaru’s own interface.

-A new chassis has also tidied up the Forester's handling, and it now feels lighter on its feet and more responsive.
+The new underpinnings introduced in 2019 have also tidied up the Forester's handling, and it now feels lighter on its feet and more responsive.
 For a model that looks a lot like a raised estate, it's also remarkably capable off-road.

 The Forester e-Boxer scored the maximum five-star safety rating, thanks in part to the Subaru EyeSight suite of safety kit that uses windscreen-mounted cameras to detect hazards when driving.
-Subaru also performed very well in our 2019 Driver Power ownership satisfaction survey, and the company claims that 100% of its customers would buy a Subaru again.
+Subaru also performed very well in our 2023 Driver Power ownership satisfaction survey, coming fourth out of 32 manufacturers, with owners putting its interiors, practicality and boot space above all other brands.

 MPG, running costs & CO2

-Subaru has turned its back on diesel and has chosen mild-hybrid petrol engines as its future, at least in the coming few years.
-Spearheading this move is an electrified version of its 2.0-litre petrol engine, now dubbed 'e-Boxer', paired with a CVT automatic gearbox that Subaru refers to as Lineartronic.
+Subaru has turned its back on diesel and has chosen mild-hybrid petrol engines as its future, at least for its combustion-engined models – it also offers the all-electric Subaru Solterra if you want to make the switch to an EV.
+Stick with the mild-hybrid Forester and you get an electrified version of the old 2.0-litre petrol engine, now dubbed 'e-Boxer', This comes paired with a CVT automatic gearbox that Subaru refers to as Lineartronic.

-Subaru says the new mild-hybrid system should bring an efficiency gain of around 10%.
-Fuel economy stands at 34.7mpg - so most rivals are more economical - but CO2 emissions of 154g/km aren’t bad for an SUV this size.
-Unlike a plug-in hybrid, you'll never need to connect the Subaru Forester e-Boxster to a charger, but because it only recoups a small amount of energy it also can't travel on electricity alone for very long - covering around a mile at low speeds.
+Subaru says the new mild-hybrid system ushered in an efficiency gain of around 10%.
+Fuel economy stands at 34.7mpg – so most rivals are still more economical – but CO2 emissions of 154g/km aren’t too bad for an SUV this size.
+Unlike a plug-in hybrid, you'll never need to connect the Subaru Forester e-Boxster to a charger, but because it only recoups a small amount of energy it also can't travel on electricity alone for very long – covering only short distances of around one mile at low speeds in traffic or while manoeuvring.

-Instead, the electric motor is said to take some strain of the combustion engine to save fuel, while offering improved responsiveness and greater refinement.
-It also means the petrol engine can cut out more readily in traffic, and restarts unobtrusively.
+Instead, the electric motor is designed to take some strain off the combustion engine to help save fuel, while offering improved responsiveness and greater refinement.
+It also means the petrol engine can cut out more readily in traffic, and that it restarts unobtrusively.

 Engines, drive & performance

-The Forester now sits on the same new underpinnings as the Subaru Impreza, and feels better to drive than the old model as a result.
-It's even quite good fun through sharp corners, with plenty of grip and responsive steering that ultimately gives the Forester a planted and safe demeanour.
 Its CVT automatic gearbox is smooth around town and, if you don't like its 'elastic band' feel on country roads, the steering-wheel paddles mimic the fixed ratios of a more traditional automatic.
 Its performance figures aren't particularly impressive, though, with 0-62mph taking 11.8 seconds and a top speed of 117mph trailing most rivals, especially considering its £35,000-plus price tag.
+We found the combination of this lack of power and the CVT gearbox meant we needed to strain the engine more than we’d like, to maintain a decent pace.

 Interior & comfort

 While Subarus are renowned for being extremely robust, this has usually gone hand-in-hand with workmanlike interior design.
 The Japanese manufacturer is evolving, however, and the Forester's interior is now a much nicer place to sit.
-In fact, not only can its interior easily compete with the popular Toyota RAV4, but it also supersedes the Mitsubishi Outlander for quality and feels much more compatible with the Forester's price.
+In fact, while we still think its interior looks a touch dated next to rivals, Subaru owners ranked the brand’s interiors in first place in our latest Driver Power survey.

-It's still a fairly conventional design compared with something like a Volkswagen Tiguan, however, with analogue instruments, a centrally located infotainment screen in the dashboard and conventional, simple to use controls beneath for the climate control.
+It's still a fairly conventional design compared with something like a Hyundai Tucson or Peugeot 3008, however, with analogue instruments, a centrally located infotainment screen in the dashboard and conventional dials sitting beneath it for the climate control.
 An additional display atop the dashboard provides additional information about the vehicle status, but the result is a slight lack of design cohesion.
-Handily, the main display can also run Android Auto and Apple CarPlay, even where standard sat-nav isn't fitted.
+It took a few days to get familiar with the different groups of buttons on the steering wheel, and the odd decision to place the switches for the lane keep assist and forward collision technology on an overhead panel.
+At least the lane keep driving aid stays switched off once deactivated, should you prefer not to use it – collision avoidance resets each time you start the car for obvious safety reasons.

-There are only two trim levels to pick from: XE and XE Premium.
+There are only three levels to pick from: XE, Sport and XE Premium.
 Plump for the XE and you’ll still get plenty of standard equipment, including automatic LED headlights, heated front seats, keyless entry, DAB radio and adaptive cruise control.
+Sport brings a heated steering wheel, contrasting stitching, power-folding door mirrors, privacy glass, 18-inch alloy wheels, coloured exterior accents and navigation.

-XE Premium adds extras including a sunroof, tinted rear windows, leather upholstery and a powered tailgate.
+XE Premium adds extras including a sunroof, leather upholstery and a powered tailgate.
 Subaru doesn’t offer many options; besides dealer-fit accessories, you’re limited to the choice of paint colour.

 Practicality & boot space

-Subaru has sped up the operation of the powered tailgate, which will be welcome in rain-soaked Britain, and once open it reveals a big boot.
+Subaru has sped up the operation of the powered tailgate fitted to the top XE Premium version, which will be welcome in rain-soaked Britain, and once open it reveals a big boot.
 The Forester's boxy shape means there's 1,779 litres of cargo space with the back seats folded down, beating the 1,690 litres offered by the Toyota RAV4.
-With the rear seats in place, you’ll have 520 litres to fill.
+With the rear seats in place, you’ll have 509 litres to fill.

 Reliability & safety

 Independent safety experts Euro NCAP crash-tested the Forester, where it scored a full five-star safety rating.
-It scored 97% for adult occupant protection as well as 91% for the child occupant category, 80% for pedestrians and 78% for safety assist.
+It scored 97% for adult occupant protection as well as 91% for the child occupant category, 80% for pedestrians and 78% in safety assist results.